cwwang1979/BoneMarrow/README.md

 # BoneMarrow

-## Publications
+## Associated paper
-If you use this software in your research, please cite our publication:
+Wang et al. "Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images." (under review).

-Ching-Wei Wang, Sheng-Chuan Huang, Yu-Ching Lee, Yu-Jie Shen, Shwu-Ing Meng and Jeff L Gaol.
-"Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images."
-Medical Image Analysis (under review).
+If you use this software in your research, please cite our publication.

 ## Cloud Demo
 AI inference process and results are shown in the [video](https://drive.google.com/file/d/1mU6TlEEeLkQQK2Q9c2cFDVwutSZQvfNA/view?usp=sharing).